wlach/wrla.ch/_src/posts/2022-09-25-using-sphinx-in-a-monorepo.md

 I'm currently in the process of implementing this solution inside Voltus.
 I have optimism that this will be a big (if incremental) step up over what we have right now.
+There are obviously limits, but you can cram a lot of useful information in a README.
+As a bonus, it's a pretty nice marker for those spelunking through the source code (much more so than a forest of tiny documentation files).

 ## Solution 3: Sphinx Collections